dbgoytia/sysops-training/README.md

 ## Disclaimer

 Beware that using some of this components might incur in some extra costs to your AWS resources.
+I'm doing this labs on my own and not at all related to my current employer, and is not meant to replace any formal AWS Training, rather complement it.